LocalGoddess/learning-vulkan/README.md

 - [`structured-learning-branch`](https://github.com/LocalGoddess/learning-vulkan/tree/structured-learning-branch): my second attempt at learning Vulkan.
 Also written in Rust, but separated into different files.
 - [`c-learning-branch`](https://github.com/LocalGoddess/learning-vulkan/tree/c-learning-branch): my third attempt at learning Vulkan.
 This time, written in C because I'm not to fond of existing Vulkan bindings in Rust.

 The code in this repository obviously isn't the best Vulkan, Rust, or C code because I'm learning.
-I would much rather focus on writing speed than on code quality.
+I would much rather focus on speed of writing and learning than quality of code.

 Thanks for reading! 💜